Skip to content

 This includes your general rubbishmixed recycling, food and garden organics (FOGO), and glass recycling bins as well as booked hard waste collections.

 Kerbside waste services and booked hard waste collections are available if you or your landlord pay the waste charge at your property.
-If you're not sure, call us on 03 9240 1111to find out.
+If you're not sure, call us on 03 9240 1111to find out or use our waste calendar to identify if you have a council waste service.

 How much is the waste charge?